ocTrung/identify-game/README.md

 Todo:
-- add styling
 - add play again button
+- style results display
+- new order of questions for new game

+completed:
 - add feedback for correct/incorrect
-- new order of questions for new game
-- progress bar
+- add styling